Travel to Mexico during Covid-19: What you need to know before you go - KION546

 Travelers into the country must complete a health declaration form and scan the QR code it generates on arrival.
 There is no need to take a test before departure or undertake any form of quarantine.
 Those concerned that they may have symptoms should ask for the Sanidad Internacional health organization.

-The land border with the United States remains shut to all but essential travel until February 21, according to a recent tweet from the Department of Homeland Security, while the southern border with Guatemala has also been subject to periodic closures.
+The land border with the United States remains shut to all but essential travel, according to a recent tweet from the Department of Homeland Security, while the southern border with Guatemala has also been subject to periodic closures.

 What’s the Covid situation?